BUSINESS AND BASIS OF PRESENTATION

 Forecast Factors –

 In developing loss rates, adjustments are made to incorporate the impact of forecasted conditions.
 Certain assumptions are also applied, including the length of the forecast and reversion periods.
 The forecast period is the period within which management is able to make a reasonable and supportable assessment of future conditions.
 The reversion period is the period beyond which management believes it can develop a reasonable and supportable forecast, and bridges the gap between the forecast period and the use of historical default and loss rates.
 The remainder period reflects the remaining life of the loan.
 The length of the forecast and reversion periods are periodically evaluated and based on management’s assessment of current and forecasted conditions and may vary by loan pool.
 For purposes of developing a reasonable and supportable assessment of future conditions, management utilizes established industry and economic data points and sources, including the Federal Open Market Committee forecast, with the forecasted unemployment rate being a significant factor.
 PD rates for the forecast period will be adjusted accordingly based on management’s assessment of future conditions.
 PD rates for the remainder period will reflect the historical mean PD rate.
-Reversion period PD rates reflect the difference between forecast and remainder period PD rates closed using a straight-line adjustment over the reversion period.
+Reversion period PD rates reflect the difference between forecast and remainder period PD rates calculated using a straight-line adjustment over the reversion period.

 Qualitative Factors –